mslee-manchester/putative-proofs/README.md

 -TO DO:
--Fix bug that causes initial justification to be eliminated -Decide suitable output for fully agreed upon proofs -Produce proof equal method
+-Fix bug that causes initial justification to be eliminated (DONE) -Fix bug with eliminated justifications
+-Decide suitable output for fully agreed upon proofs -Produce proof equal method
 -GUI display for putative proofs